On the Evaluation of Neural Code Summarization: Abstract

 \section{Abstract}

-Source code summaries are important for the comprehension and maintenance of programs.
+Source code summaries are important for program comprehension and maintenance.
 However, there are plenty of programs with missing, outdated, or mismatched summaries.
 Recently, deep learning techniques have been exploited to automatically generate summaries for given code snippets.
-To achieve a profound understanding of how far we are from solving this problem, in this paper, we conduct a systematic and in-depth analysis of five state-of-the-art neural source code summarization models on three widely used datasets.
-Our evaluation results suggest that: (1) The BLEU metric, which is widely used by existing work for evaluating the performance of the summarization models, has many variants.
-Ignoring the differences among the BLEU variants could affect the validity of the claimed results.
-Furthermore, we discover an important, previously unknown bug about BLEU calculation in a commonly-used software package.
-(2) Code \processing choices can have a large impact on the summarization performance, therefore they should not be ignored.
-(3) Some important characteristics of datasets (corpus size, \datasplit method, and duplication ratio) have a significant impact on model evaluation.
-Based on the experimental results, we give some actionable guidelines on more systematic ways for evaluating code summarization and choosing the best method in different scenarios.
-We also suggest possible future research directions.
-We believe that our results can be of great help for practitioners and researchers in this interesting area.
+To achieve a profound understanding of how far we are from solving this problem and provide suggestions to future research, in this paper, we conduct a systematic and in-depth analysis of 5 state-of-the-art neural code summarization models on 6 widely used BLEU variants, 4 pre-processing operations and their combinations, and 3 widely used datasets.
+The evaluation results show that some important factors have a great influence on the model evaluation, especially on the performance of models and the ranking among the models.
+However, these factors might be easily overlooked.
+Specifically, (1) the BLEU metric widely used in existing work of evaluating code summarization models has many variants.
+Ignoring the differences among these variants could greatly affect the validity of the claimed results.
+Besides, we discover and resolve an important and previously unknown bug in BLEU calculation in a commonly-used software package.
+Furthermore, we conduct human evaluations and find that the metric BLEU-DC is most correlated to human perception; (2) code pre-processing choices can have a large (from -18\% to +25\%) impact on the summarization performance and should not be neglected.
+We also explore the aggregation of pre-processing combinations and boost the performance of models; (3) some important characteristics of datasets (corpus sizes, data splitting methods, and duplication ratios) have a significant impact on model evaluation.
+Based on the experimental results, we give actionable suggestions for evaluating code summarization and choosing the best method in different scenarios.
+We also build a shared code summarization toolbox to facilitate future research.